ADACS-Australia/SS20B-SStevenson/README.md

 3. If you're running it on your local machine, Run `ROOT_SUBDIRECTORY_PATH="" COMPAS_HOST="" docker-compose up --build` and open the [development server](http://localhost:8080).
 4. Alternatively, if you're running on a production server
     - Set the value of COMPAS_HOST to your IP address or domain name if you're not running it locally.
 Ex. `https://compasportal.com/`
     - Optional: You can set the value of `ROOT_SUBDIRECTORY_PATH`.
 This is the part that appears after your server IP/domain name.
-Ex. `live/compasweb`
+Ex. `live/compasweb`. `ROOT_SUBDIRECTORY_PATH` needs to be set in `.env` as well

     - Application URL would be `<IP address/Domain><ROOT_SUBDIRECTORY_PATH>`.
 Ex. `https://compasportal.com/live/compasweb`